Zinal001/IdeaBot/README.md

 # IdeaBot
-A plain and simple proof-of-concept bot for parsing out ideas on Kingdoms and Castles Discord Server.
+A plain and simple proof-of-concept bot for parsing out messages on Discord.

 ## Screenshots:
 ![](GitResources/IdeaBot.png "Main Window")